dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 2. Ran the Wireshark installer.

-3. Installed Npcap when prompted.
-Npcap is required to capture network packets on Windows.
+3. Installed Npcap during the installation process.
+Npcap is required for capturing network packets on Windows.

 4. Completed the installation and launched Wireshark.

-### Permissions Required
+## Permissions Required

 Wireshark requires permission to access the network interface.

-- On Windows, packet capturing may require **Administrator privileges**.
+- Packet capturing may require running Wireshark with **Administrator privileges**.
 - Npcap must be installed and enabled during setup.

 ---